-John studied the clarinet at the Guildhall School of Music and Drama, was a national mentor trainer and SE programme manager for Trinity/Guildhall/OU, assistant director of music for Southampton and a teaching fellow at Southampton University contributing to PGCE and Masters degree courses.
-His pupils have played at the school proms at Albert Hall and have gone on to study at The Royal Academy, The Royal College and The Guildhall.
+John studied the clarinet at the Guildhall School of Music and Drama.
+He became a national mentor trainer and programme manager for Trinity/Guildhall/OU, assistant director of music for Southampton, and a teaching fellow at Southampton University where he contributed to PGCE and Masters degree courses.
+His pupils have played in the school proms at the Royal Albert Hall and progressed to study at The Royal Academy, The Royal College and The Guildhall.

 We rehearse on Thursday evenings during term time from 6:30pm - 7:45pm at Marchwood Village Hall, SO40 4SX.
 If you would like to join us please get in touch via email@example.com